Oil Cloths at Bush Hill

 View from 2020 looking northeast at the southeast corner of 18th and Spring Garden Street, one of the few empty lots in the neighborhood.
 The street sign in top right says "<- 1800 Buttonwood St," but Buttonwood Street doesn't exist now on either side of 18th Street.

 Grave of Isaac Macauley and kin in a prominent location at Laurel Hill Cemetery.
-The obelisk on the far side of the tree in the distance is that of Thomas Potter, who followed Macauley at Bush Hill.....and Laurel Hill.
+The obelisk on the far side of the tree in the distance is that of Thomas Potter Jr, who followed his father Thomas Potter Sr. in the oil cloth business, as his father had followed Macauley at Bush Hill.
+All were wealthy enough to afford prime real estate in cemeteries, Potter Sr. being buried in the Woodlands Cemetery.

 authored by Joe Walsh, June 2020